 While this may not always be possible, if you have the luxury of time, salvaging building materials can have a positive impact on the environment and on your budget.
 Reclaimed lumber in some cases is better than the new lumber you can get from the lumber yard.
 It has been air dried over many years, making it much more stable.
 Salvaging old barn wood ensures it doesn’t end up in a landfill and reduces the demand for new lumber.
 You can also find sinks, hardware, doors, fencing, and many other supplies that could be of use at a sanctuary.

 Request Donations Of Old Tools, Equipment, And Supplies

 You may be surprised how many supporters may have an old power tool, extra shovel, or even an old pickup truck they may be willing to donate.
 If you have such a need, try sending out a request for donations on social media and through email lists, as well as on your website.

-If you are a registered 501(c)(3) nonprofit in the United States, these in-kind donations can be tax deductible, making the request for donations more attractive to potential givers.
+If you are a registered 501(c)(3) A non-governmental organization whose primary purpose is something other than selling goods or services. in the United States, these in-kind donations can be tax deductible, making the request for donations more attractive to potential givers.

 Increase Energy Efficiency

 Most likely, some of your sanctuary needs will require power.
 Here are several ways you can increase energy efficiency at your sanctuary:

 - Replace light bulbs with more efficient bulbs, such as LEDs (while keeping fire safety in mind!)